Sergio00166/webFILE/README.md

 For the cli text browsers there is a custom html for better browsing (for lynx, links, elinks and w3m).

-**To donwload a folder you must pass at the end of the dir path /?mode=dir to download it as tar.**
+**To download a folder you must pass at the end of the dir path /?mode=dir to download it as tar.**

 ### To sort directory contents, add /?mode= followed by: ###